Infertility and Mental HealthDr. Ashish Kale

 How is infertility linked to depression?

-While IVF Specialists have long recognized that infertility as a medical issue, shame and secrecy are still pervasive among infertility patients.
-It may be tough to seek aid from friends and family as a result of this.
+While IVF Specialists have long recognized infertility as a medical issue, shame and secrecy are still pervasive among infertility patients, it may be tough to seek aid from friends and family as a result of this.

 When you’ve been trying for a long time and haven’t been successful, it’s heartbreaking and frustrating, especially if you don’t have the support of family and friends.